optas/latent_3d_points/README.md

 Then you can run `train.py` and `test.py` in the `part_seg` folder for training and testing (computing mIoU for evaluation). -->

 ### License
-Our code is released under MIT License (see LICENSE file for details).
+This project is licensed under the terms of the MIT license (see LICENSE.md for details).

 <!-- ### TODO
 Add test script for evaluation on OOS shape or point cloud data. -->